s8n-ru/minecraft-launcher/README.md

 ## What it does

 - Modrinth, CurseForge, FTB, ATLauncher, Technic instance imports
-- Bundled Java 21, no system install needed
+- Fetches Java, no system install needed (hassle)
-- Portable: one folder, USB-friendly
+- Portable: can launch from a usb stick for example
 - Offline mode: pick a username, play.
-Microsoft sign-in only if you actually need premium features
 - Pure black/white theme, no chrome accents

 That's it.
 Same scope as Prism, just narrower defaults.